 Yes, any creature can be taught to some degree to use their “inside voice” but not continually.

-Then there are some neighbors that can be noise sensitive, or perhaps don’t mind the sound of a Harley Davidson motorcycle, but cringe at the sound of a barking dog.
+Then there are some neighbors that can be selectively noise sensitive.
+They don’t mind the sound of a Harley Davidson motorcycle, but cringe at the sound of a barking dog.

 There is one positive training method that has been offered, in which you teach your Sheltie to bark on cue, then never give the cue.

 Supposedly your pup will then be silent all the time.